 What is a traumatic brain injury?

-Traumatic brain injuries are a major cause of disability and death in adults.
+Traumatic brain injuries (aka closed head injury) are a major cause of disability and death in adults.
 Traumatic brain injuries occur when a sudden, external, physical assault damages the brain.
 One common cause of traumatic brain injuries is car crashes.

 firefighters tend to a car crash